Creation of ultracold heteronuclear p-wave Feshbach molecules

 As shown in Fig.~\ref{fig4}(b), the trap lifetime of the pure $(2, 1)$ FM sample is 23.5(1) ms. We believe that the current lifetime is affected by excitation from the trapping light, which is provided by a multi-mode laser.
 Previous studies of $s$-wave FMs have shown that the lifetime can be significantly increased by switching to a single-frequency laser~\cite{Wang_2015,Wang2019,Guo2016}.
 Nevertheless, even the current lifetime is sufficient for Raman transfer to the ground state.

 To summarize, we have successfully created samples of heteronuclear $p$-wave FMs using an ultracold mixture of Na and Rb atoms.
-While the current lifetime of the sample is influenced by the trapping light, future upgrades to the experimental setup will enable the study of dynamics dominated by two-body FM collisions.
+We further characterized their lifetime and identified atom-molecule and molecule-molecule collisions as the dominant loss mechanisms.
+Although the molecular lifetime remains likely limited by the excitation from the trapping light, future upgrades to the experimental setup should enable detailed studies of collisional dynamics in this heteronuclear $p$-wave molecular system.
 These advancements may also allow us to explore theoretical predictions that, in lower dimensions, the inelastic collision rate of $p$-wave FMs may be significantly reduced~\cite{Zhou2017}, paving the way for the realization of long-lived $p$-wave FMs.

-The PD of $p$-wave FMs potentially allows for the study of correlations between the resulting Na and Rb atoms, such as their momentum and angular distributions, which reflect the non-zero angular momentum of the FMs~\citep{Gaebler2007}.
-However, the current detection is perpendicular to the quantization axis, which limits the resolution of angular momentum features and correlations.
-Future improvements, such as coincidence detection and probing along the quantization axis, could enable more detailed studies of dissociation dynamics and even entanglement between the fragments~\cite{Greiner2005}.
+The photodissociation of heteronuclear $p$-wave Feshbach molecules also provides an opportunity for species-resolved studies of the resulting Na and Rb atoms, including their momentum and angular distributions, which reflect the non-zero orbital angular momentum of the parent molecules~\cite{Gaebler2007}.
+In the present setup, detection perpendicular to the quantization axis limits our ability to resolve these angular features and correlations.
+Future improvements, such as coincidence-sensitive detection and probing along the quantization axis, could enable more detailed studies of dissociation dynamics and fragment correlations~\cite{Greiner2005}.

 \thefigure{\thesection S\arabic{figure}} \theequation{\thesection S\arabic{equation}}